 In Mrs. Young's Fifth Grade Social Studies classes, students took a step back in time to experience what life was like for children in Colonial America.
 They learned about the daily chores that kids were responsible for, such as fetching water, weaving, and tending to animals.
 One of the highlights of the experience was making butter, just as children in the 1700s would have done!
 Students worked hard shaking cream into butter and enjoyed tasting the results on bread.
 This hands-on learning opportunity helped the students gain a deeper appreciation for history and the hard work of colonial families.

-about 2 months ago, Ted Peters
+3 months ago, Ted Peters

 Our Week at Reutter School